 }

-After a major upgrade, review archived settings and continue with compatible upgrades for Kibana and any ingest components that still run older versions.
+After a major upgrade, review archived settings and continue with compatible upgrades for Kibana, ingest components, and client libraries that still target older versions.